o3de/o3de.org/content/docs/user-guide/features/gems/development/creating/_index.md

 ---
-description: ' Create a gem for Amazon Lumberyard. '
+description: ' Create a gem for Open 3D Engine. '
 title: Creating a Gem
 ---
 # Creating a Gem {#gems-system-gems-creating}